portalnetwork

 In order to execute the functions mentioned above, users will need to set up a BNS resolver that can execute the mapping between addresses and the BNS.
 This tutorial will take ENS as an example.

 STEP 1: Own an ENS.
-If you don’t have one yet, check out our Marketplace to find out more.
+If you don’t have one yet, check out our to find out more.

 STEP 2: Once you own an ENS, go to the BNS Resolver by Portal Network.
 Unlock and connect to your Metamask.